 Your doctor or pharmacist can explain to you how to use these products.
-Nicotine patches are much cheaper if you get a prescription for them from your doctor.
+Nicotine patches and some oral nicotine products are much cheaper if you get a prescription for them from your doctor.

 Prescription medications, such as Champix (varenicline) and Zyban (bupropion), must be discussed with your doctor as they are not suitable for everyone.
 You can have one course per year of each medication on the Pharmaceutical Benefits Scheme (PBS), so you pay less for it.